UPPMAX/R-matlab-julia-HPC/docs/r/packages.md

 !!! important "Install a package with automatic download"

-    1. First do the setup of `.Renviron` and create the directory for installing R packages (Recommended load R version 4.1.1 on Rackham, 4.1.2 on Kebnekaise, 4.2.1 on LUNARC, 4.2.2 on NSC, and 4.4.1 on PDC)
+    1. First do the setup of `.Renviron` and create the directory for installing R packages (Recommended load R version 4.4.1 on Pelle, 4.1.2 on Kebnekaise, 4.2.1 on LUNARC, 4.2.2 on NSC, and 4.4.1 on PDC)
     2. From the command line.
 Suggestion: ``anomalize``
     3. From inside R. Suggestion: ``BGLR``
     4. Start R and see if the library can be loaded.